vjz3qz/vjz3qz/README.md

 - **Software Engineer** at Bronco AI.
 Building AI tools for industry.
 - **Member of Technical Staff** at Charlottesville-Albemarle Rescue Squad.
 Developed a database manager app and optimized an embedded software security system.
 - **Machine Learing Researcher** at UVA's Computational Systems Biology Lab.
 Developed predictive ML models for cancer on high-performance computing systems.
 - **Software Engineering Intern** at Freddie Mac.
-Built a python automation tool, contributed to the data privacy framework, and designed a cloud-based document management solution.
+Built a python internal automation tool, contributed to the data privacy framework, and designed a cloud-based document management solution.

 ## Projects 🛠️